 This recipe is…

-I have to be honest, this recipe took me several tries to get right.
-I wanted you give you a one-dish casserole and SO MANY of the other Chicken Divans out there call for: cooking the chicken, steaming the broccoli, making a soup, and THEN adding it all together for a final bake in the oven.
+I have to be honest, this chicken divan recipe took me several tries to get right.
+I wanted to give you a one-dish casserole and SO MANY of the other chicken divans out there call for: cooking the chicken, steaming the broccoli, making a soup, and THEN adding it all together for a final bake in the oven.
 As a very busy mom of 3 kids under 5, that just feels like way too much work for dinner.
 So, I worked on some hacks that also included a few whole-food ingredient upgrades.

-I’m pretty proud of this final product and have to tell you, my husband (Austin, who’s the opposite of a foodie) WOW’ed his way through his bowl of this final version.
+One dish, healthy casseroles, like this confetti chicken casserole recipe and this chicken caprese casserole are a big part of my dinner-time routine, and I wanted my version of a chicken divan recipe to fit right into the rotation, which is why I’m pretty proud of this final product.
+And have to tell you, my husband (Austin, who’s the opposite of a foodie) WOW’ed his way through his bowl of my chicken divan.
 He loved it, I loved it, even my girls (1, 2, and 4) loved it.

-The neatest part about this version, is that the chicken bakes in the same casserole dish you’ll use for the final assembly.
-By pre-baking the chicken, you allow that moisture to release early so that your casserole stays nice and thick.
+The best part about this version is that the chicken bakes in the same casserole dish you’ll use for the final assembly.
+By pre-baking the chicken, you allow a lot of the moisture to release early so that your casserole stays nice and thick.
+The broccoli is added to the dish raw, and will release some liquid, so if that bothers you, you can steam it separately (check out this guide for steaming broccoli) and add it to the mix already cooked.

 Top down view of chicken divan ingredients on a grey and white marble surface.